 Skip to main content

-The Google Campaign Manager Offline Conversions API Program for Offline Conversions enables Google DV360 customers and Campaign Manager 360 customers to understand the ROI of their advertising campaigns across online and offline purchase channels in one place.
+The Google Campaign Manager 360 Offline Conversions API Program for Offline Conversions enables Google Display & Video 360 customers, Search Ads 360, and Campaign Manager 360 customers to understand the ROI of their advertising campaigns across online and offline purchase channels in one place.
 This enables closed-loop measurement of transactions tied to digital ad exposure to provide marketers a full understanding of the customer journey.

-This attribution analysis is done by Google and is available in Google DV360.
+This attribution analysis is done by Google and attributed conversions are available in Google Display & Video 360, Search Ads 360, and Campaign Manager 360 reporting.

 Note

 • LiveRamp's integration only covers offline conversions.
-Online conversion attribution must be implemented directly with Google.
+Tag-based online conversion attribution must be implemented directly with Google.

 • Exclude or remarket to existing customers